-If you choose to tow behind your RV, a chassis manufacturer supplied trailer plug (located at the hitch) is pre-wired into your motor home.
-Before hitching up to a trailer, please read Using the Rear Hitch, vehicle weight ratings, etc. Your motor home will have a 7-way trailer receptacles.
+If you choose to tow behind your RV, a trailer plug (located at the hitch) is pre-wired into your motor home.
+Before hitching up to a trailer, please read Using the Rear Hitch, vehicle weight ratings, etc. Your motor home will have a combination 4-way and 7-way trailer receptacle.
 Wiring to operate your towed vehicle brakes must be the same size in both the towed vehicle and the motor home.